Login For Dealer Pricing

 This means that many individuals who do not regularly engage in athletic activity can nevertheless be dehydrated.

-However, athletes are probably more susceptible to this condition than others.
+However, athletes are probably more susceptible to this condition than people who do not regularly participate in sports.
 The body tends to lose fluid more rapidly during physical activity.
 This fluid needs to be replaced in order to maintain athletic conditioning and avoid a drop in performance level.

 As a result, during periods of physical exertion, the body’s cells require more water in order to continue functioning properly.
 This means that dehydration is a factor that has a significant impact on athletic conditioning.